jaytimm/american-political-data-and-r/README.md

 American political data & R: some open source resources & methods
 -----------------------------------------------------------------

-A layman's guide to accessing, integrating, and exploring US political data from a heterogenous collection of open government resources, including presidential election returns (2008-2016 by congressional district), lawmaker biographies & political ideologies, and congressional district demographics.
+A layman's guide to accessing, integrating, and exploring US political data from a collection of open government resources, including presidential election returns (2008-2016 by congressional district), lawmaker biographies & political ideologies, and congressional district demographics.

 Data presented here have been collated from [The Daily Kos](), [CivilServiceUSA](), and the R packages [tidycensus]() & [Rvoteview]().